Skip to content

 • ≥ 95% — stop: pause the run entirely.

 Subscription-first is enforced by config, not convention.
-API-key billing requires an explicit opt-in — an api_fallback: explicit setting plus a named env var (never the ambient ANTHROPIC_API_KEY) — and every dispatched slot is stamped with its billing_mode so the ledger records exactly how each agent was paid for.
+API-key billing requires an explicit opt-in — either an api_fallback: explicit setting plus a named env var (never the ambient ANTHROPIC_API_KEY) as a break-glass fallback once a subscription account hits governor stop, or a project registered with auth_mode: api-key up front, which bills per token from wave one instead of riding the subscription at all.
+Either way every dispatched slot is stamped with its billing_mode so the ledger records exactly how each agent was paid for.
 Fail-closed is the rule throughout: if a usage source is unreadable, it reports "full" and the governor drains rather than gambling.

 The failure mode it prevents